junta/tradingview-alert-connector/README.md

 ## Disclaimer

 This project is hosted under an MIT OpenSource License.
-Neither the dYdX Trading Inc nor any dYdX affiliated company, are liable for any consequences associated with running this software.
-This tool does not guarantee users’ future profit and users have to use this tool by their own responsibility.This is an experimental product, and users should practice caution when using it.
+This tool does not guarantee users’ future profit and users have to use this tool by their own responsibility.